 Listening to Autistic Voices

-The Interdisciplinary Council on Development and Learning has been evolving DIR/Floortime with the Neurodiversity Movement away from the medical model of autism that is so prevalent.
+The International Council on Development and Learning has been evolving DIR/Floortime with the Neurodiversity Movement away from the medical model of autism that is so prevalent.
 While Dr. Greenspan was a psychiatrist in the medical model, he was forward thinking by focusing on strengths over what were then-considered deficits.
 As an Applied Behavioural Analysis (ABA) practitioner in his earlier days, Dr. Klein questioned the methodology and began to search for criticisms, finding the voices of autistic adults.
 This led to his passion in this area of neurodiversity-informed care.
 Dr. Klein says he still witnesses a defensiveness and dismissiveness around listening to autistic voices by some professionals and believes we should be more curious and reflective about their input.

 Change the System, not the Child